bit-by-bit-coding/interactive-tutorials/README.md

 ### What's included in the Common Files?

+##### The `common.scss` file

-The `common.scss` file includes the Bit by Bit theme colors, certain element styles, and helpful classes.
+This file includes the Bit by Bit theme colors, certain element styles, and helpful classes.
 The theme colors are defined as follows:

 | Variable Name         | Color   | Where to use it                                                                             |